 This tent was my home for 11 nights on the trail, and it made a pretty decent one.
 What impressed me most was just how quick it was to pitch each evening, a few minutes only.
 I was packing it up wet or frozen every morning, and when pitching it later it only took a quick hand-wipe of the floor to remove some water droplets, then it was good to unpack.
 I thought I might have to separate the inner and outer and pack individually, but kept them together and it worked fine.

 Most nights were quite calm and the tent was fine.
 I noticed I managed to get it taughter each pitch – I would stake out the 4 corners initially to set it up, then re-do them and tighten the guy lines.
-It did tend to sag slightly by the morning, and the outer and inner get quite close at the middle of each half, which can touch when it’s windy – that was the only issue I found.
+As with any tent of this material it did sag slightly in the wet, and the outer and inner get quite close at the middle of each half, which can touch when it’s windy – that was the only issue I found.
 I might make a modification for the tie on the inner door – the outer gets a strong piece of velcro but the inner has elasticated string which comes undone easily.

 The adjustable inner floor and 2 doors worked great- I could switch which side I had fashioned a porch depending on the wind/slope.
 There was plenty of room inside for my sleeping mat on one side and my backpack and gear on the other.